McGregor Westlake Architects + 360°

-Steven Russel is a Bidjigal weaver, drawer and painter who was born and raised on La Perouse mission in Sydney.
-He comes from a long line of celebrated La Perouse shell workers, particularly Esme Timbery (father) and Queen Emma Timbery (great, great grandmother).
+Steven Russell is a Bidjigal weaver, drawer and painter who was born and raised on La Perouse mission in Sydney.
+He comes from a long line of celebrated La Perouse shell workers, particularly Esme Timbery (mother) and Queen Emma Timbery (great, great grandmother).

 The Human Sundials were commissioned in 2008 as a part of Waverley Council’s ongoing commitment to conservation of Waverley’s Aboriginal cultural heritage.
 Steven Russell provided the drawings, knowledge and language for a sundial and steel disks incorporated in the Campbell Parade East footpath.
 These portray stories relating to Koori time and seasonal harvest.